jielin1234/opsprod/README.md

 minikube tunnel
 ```

-Now that we have all our infrastructure code for our kubernetes deployment, we can actually start to deploy this `op-gateway` service to our cluster.
+Now that we have all our infrastructure code for our kubernetes deployment, we can actually start to deploy this `op-backend` service to our cluster.

 Start Docker Desktop.
 Then start minikube.
 (If you have not yet started)
 ```